The Georgia Public Policy Foundation’s 2021 publications are listed below by date of publication.

 Click on a link to read.
 Sign up here to be added to the Foundation’s media mailing list and receive news releases, commentaries and event updates and invitations.

-Click on this link for a list of 2020 publications.
+Click on this link for a list of publications from 2020.

 April 23, 2021: Auto Insurance Provides a Model for Health Insurance Reform, by Ron Bachman